3D Gaussian Splatting vs NeRF: Neural Rendering Methods Compared

 Choose 3D Gaussian Splatting if...

-Choose 3D Gaussian Splatting for production work: virtual tours, construction visualization, real estate marketing, and any application requiring real-time interaction.
+Choose 3D Gaussian Splatting for production work: virtual tours, construction visualization, real estate marketing, film/VFX environments, heritage documentation, and any application requiring real-time interaction.
+Professional GS services are available from scanning companies like THE FUTURE 3D.

 Choose NeRF (Neural Radiance Fields) if...